Parsley Energy (NYSE:PE) PT Lowered to $14.00 at Piper Sandler

-Parsley Energy (NYSE:PE) had its target price reduced by Piper Sandler from $17.00 to $14.00 in a research note issued to investors on Thursday, The Fly reports.
-The brokerage currently has an “overweight” rating on the oil and natural gas company’s stock.
-Piper Sandler’s target price would indicate a potential upside of 43.59% from the company’s current price.
+Parsley Energy (NYSE:PE) had its target price lowered by Piper Sandler from $17.00 to $14.00 in a report published on Thursday morning, The Fly reports.
+The brokerage currently has an overweight rating on the oil and natural gas company’s stock.

-A number of other equities research analysts also recently weighed in on PE.
-MKM Partners downgraded shares of Parsley Energy from a “buy” rating to a “neutral” rating and set a $11.00 price target on the stock. in a research note on Thursday.
-ValuEngine downgraded shares of Parsley Energy from a “hold” rating to a “sell” rating in a research note on Friday, August 7th.
-KeyCorp reduced their price target on shares of Parsley Energy from $14.00 to $13.00 and set an “overweight” rating on the stock in a research note on Friday, July 17th.
-Imperial Capital raised their price target on shares of Parsley Energy from $12.00 to $13.00 and gave the company an “outperform” rating in a research note on Thursday, July 9th.
-Finally, UBS Group raised their price target on shares of Parsley Energy from $13.00 to $22.00 and gave the company a “buy” rating in a research note on Monday, June 29th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating, eighteen have issued a buy rating and one has given a strong buy rating to the stock.
-The company currently has an average rating of “Buy” and a consensus target price of $14.45.
+A number of other equities research analysts also recently weighed in on the stock.
+UBS Group raised their target price on shares of Parsley Energy from $13.00 to $22.00 and gave the company a buy rating in a research note on Monday, June 29th.
+Scotiabank raised their target price on shares of Parsley Energy from $11.00 to $13.00 and gave the company a sector outperform rating in a research note on Monday, July 13th.
+Stifel Nicolaus lowered their target price on shares of Parsley Energy from $19.00 to $17.00 and set a buy rating on the stock in a research note on Thursday, August 6th.
+MKM Partners downgraded shares of Parsley Energy from a buy rating to a neutral rating and set a $11.00 target price on the stock. in a research note on Thursday.
+Finally, Morgan Stanley raised their target price on shares of Parsley Energy from $13.00 to $14.00 and gave the company an overweight rating in a research note on Friday, August 21st.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating, eighteen have assigned a buy rating and one has issued a strong buy rating to the company.
+Parsley Energy presently has an average rating of Buy and an average price target of $14.45.

-Several large investors have recently added to or reduced their stakes in PE.
-IFP Advisors Inc increased its stake in shares of Parsley Energy by 500.4% in the 2nd quarter.
-IFP Advisors Inc now owns 2,822 shares of the oil and natural gas company’s stock valued at $29,000 after acquiring an additional 2,352 shares in the last quarter.
-Parallel Advisors LLC increased its stake in shares of Parsley Energy by 39.6% in the 2nd quarter.
-Parallel Advisors LLC now owns 4,894 shares of the oil and natural gas company’s stock valued at $52,000 after acquiring an additional 1,389 shares in the last quarter.
-Paradigm Asset Management Co.
-LLC bought a new stake in shares of Parsley Energy in the 2nd quarter valued at $68,000.
-Guardian Capital Advisors LP bought a new stake in shares of Parsley Energy in the 2nd quarter valued at $76,000.
-Finally, Captrust Financial Advisors bought a new stake in shares of Parsley Energy in the 2nd quarter valued at $76,000.
-Institutional investors own 72.58% of the company’s stock.
+Hedge funds have recently made changes to their positions in the company.
+IFP Advisors Inc boosted its holdings in shares of Parsley Energy by 500.4% during the 2nd quarter.
+IFP Advisors Inc now owns 2,822 shares of the oil and natural gas company’s stock valued at $29,000 after buying an additional 2,352 shares in the last quarter.
+Cerebellum GP LLC purchased a new position in shares of Parsley Energy in the 2nd quarter worth about $128,000.
+CENTRAL TRUST Co raised its position in shares of Parsley Energy by 53.5% in the 3rd quarter.
+CENTRAL TRUST Co now owns 4,891 shares of the oil and natural gas company’s stock worth $46,000 after purchasing an additional 1,704 shares during the last quarter.
+Parallel Advisors LLC raised its position in shares of Parsley Energy by 39.6% in the 2nd quarter.
+Parallel Advisors LLC now owns 4,894 shares of the oil and natural gas company’s stock worth $52,000 after purchasing an additional 1,389 shares during the last quarter.
+Finally, Paradigm Asset Management Co.
+LLC purchased a new position in shares of Parsley Energy in the 2nd quarter worth about $68,000.
+Hedge funds and other institutional investors own 72.58% of the company’s stock.

 Parsley Energy, Inc, an independent oil and natural gas company, engages in the acquisition, development, exploration, production, and sale of crude oil and natural gas properties in the Permian Basin in west Texas and Southeastern New Mexico.
 As of December 31, 2019, its acreage position consisted of 191,179 net acres, including 149,615 net acres in the Midland Basin and 41,564 net acres in the Delaware Basin; and operated 558.9 net acres of the horizontal wells and 723.1 net acres of the vertical wells, as well an estimated proved oil, natural gas, and natural gas liquid reserves of 592.3 MMBoe.